 A. Most insurance plans cover treatment for mental health issues.
 You can contact your insurance company and ask about your mental health coverage.

 A. Grief counseling is considered "talk therapy".
 We will explore your thoughts and feelings to help you gain understanding and clarity around them so that you can become unstuck in unhelpful thinking, feeling, and behavior loops that keep you feeling "stuck".
 We will help you gain clarity around your values and help you find ways to engage in committed actions that are aligned and in service of those values.

 Q. How long will grief counseling take?

 A: Grief counseling will vary depending on the type of loss and complicating factors associated with the loss.
 Sessions are typically weekly, 53-minute sessions.
-A few ways that we am able to help you are by:
+A few ways that we are able to help you are:

 Using proven, evidence-based grief counseling and therapy approaches to address client-identified concerns

 Administering questionnaires to measure progress over time